ahmedlotfy1993/unix-socket-ipc-demo/README.md

 - The **client** sends integers to the server.
 - When the client enters `0`, it stops sending numbers and requests the result.
-- The **server** receives the integers, calculates their sum, and sends the final result back to the client.
+- The **server** receives the integers, calculates their sum, and sends the final result back to the client (only handle one client).
+- The  **server_multiplexing** do the same functionality as the noe=rmal server plus has the ability to handle multiple clients in the same time

 This example is useful for learning about:
 - Local IPC using Unix domain sockets.